13 - Houshold matters

-Busy Mills helpfull friend Carlyle has to revive the french revolution twice because of a maids negligence.
+Busy Mills helpful friend Carlyle has to revive the french revolution twice because of a maids negligence.

-This story shows two things: first research data management and its mishaps are not a new topic and second whatever material form your manuscripts take, it is vital to have more than just one copy of them in case something happens to the original.
+This story shows two things: first research data management and its mishaps are not a new topic and second whatever material form your manuscripts, it is vital to have more than just one copy of them in case something happens to the original.